hawx/guard-shell/Readme.md

 guard-shell.
 It can take an option, `:all_on_start` which will, if set to true, run all tasks on start.

-There is also a shortcut method, `#n(msg, title='')`, which can be used to display a notification within your watch blocks.
+There is also a shortcut method, `#n(msg, title='', image=:success)`, which can be used to display a notification within your watch blocks.
 See the examples for usage.

 ### Examples